Webinar | Making Compliance Meaningful for Your Governing Board

 Take The Guesswork Out Of Medicare Provider Enrollment

 With nearly 67 million members, Medicare is the largest healthcare insurance entity in the U.S. – dwarfing Kaiser Permanente, the biggest private payer serving 8.2 million enrollees.
 But Medicare provider enrollment – like signing up with any private payer – isn’t a walk in the park.
+Enrolling a single provider with Medicare typically takes 4-8 hours of uninterrupted time.
+Credentialers must collect an average of 30 documents per provider, which boosts the total time to an average of 10 hours.

 Who Can Enroll Providers With Medicare?